marriott-library/MaRMAT-Beta/README.md

 *Note: These dependencies are essential for running the Reparative Metadata Audit Tool.
 If you don't have Python installed, you can download it from the [official Python website](https://www.python.org/downloads).
 Tkinter is usually included with Python distributions, so no separate installation is required.*

 ### 3.3 Installation
 No installation is required.
-Simply download and run the Python script to start the application on your PC.
+Simply follow the steps below to download and run the Python script to start the application on your PC.

+1. Download the Python Script:
+   - Download the [MaRMAT-GUI-2.5.2.py script](https://github.com/marriott-library/MaRMAT/blob/main/Code/MaRMAT-GUI-2.5.2.py) to a location on your PC where you can easily find it, such as your Desktop or a dedicated project folder.

+2. Ensure Python is Installed:
+   - To make sure that Python is installed on your PC, search for "Python" in your Start Menu or look for the Python folder in your Program Files.
+   - If Python is not installed, you can download and install it from the official [Python website](https://www.python.org/downloads).

+3. Double-Click the Python Script:
+   - Navigate to the location where you downloaded the script.
+   - Double-click on the script file (i.e., MaRMAT-GUI-2.5.2.py).

+4. Application Starts:
+   - The application should start running automatically; the GUI will appear on your screen.

+5. Optional - Create a Shortcut:
+   - If you plan to run the script frequently, you can create a shortcut to the Python script on your Desktop.
+   - Right-click on the script file, select "Send to," and then choose "Desktop (create shortcut)."

 ## 4. Credits and Acknowledgments
 Code developed by [Kaylee Alexander](https://github.com/kayleealexander) in collaboration with ChatGPT 3.5, [Rachel Wittmann](https://github.com/RachelJaneWittmann), and [Anna Neatrour](https://github.com/aneatrour) at the University of Utah's J. Willard Marriott Library.
 MaRMAT Beta was released in July, 2024.